 - Adaptation of Environmental Influence on Gene Networks Part 2 which covers combined content from Lessons 2, 3 and 4.

-Since a formal lab setting were not available, students completed all experiments on tables with stir plates and other needed equipment.
+Since a formal lab setting was not available, students completed all experiments on tables with stir plates and other needed equipment.
 The lessons were taught in the order listed on our module pages and with Ecological Networks being taught first.
 Students creatively designed their own experiments in the Environmental Impact on Gene Networks in teams of 3-5 students – for many this was their first lab experiment.
 Amanda and her students made the most of their environment and available resources to make this a very valuable experience for all.